-

 Process for effecting the transfer of the shares

 In the Netherlands, it is common practice (but not required) that the purchase price for the shares is paid into the third-party account of the notary who will execute the deed of transfer.
 Such notary will hold the purchase price on behalf of the buyer until the execution of the deed of transfer (which is the moment that the legal title to the shares passes to the buyer) and following execution of the deed of transfer it will hold the purchase price on behalf of the seller(s).
-In case a refinancing of the target will take place on completion this funds flow will normally also run through the third party notary account.
-The notary, the buyer, the seller(s), the existing lenders and the new lenders mostly enter into a notary letter in which the arrangements with respect to the flow of funds and release and vesting of security are laid down.
+If concurrently with the transfer of shares, the target entity is refinanced, this funds flow usually also runs through the third party notary account.
+Ordinarily, the notary, the buyer, the seller(s), the existing lenders and the new lenders enter into a notary letter in which the arrangements with respect to the flow of funds and release and vesting of security in respect of the shares are laid down.

 No transfer taxes payable

 The acquisition of shares in a company is in principle not subject to Dutch value added tax or Dutch transfer taxes.
 However, Dutch real estate transfer tax is levied on the acquisition of shares or similar rights in a ‘real estate company’ (i.e., a company the assets of which consist of more than 50% of real estate, whether Dutch or foreign, and at least 30% of those assets is Dutch real estate, provided such real estate is or was mainly used at that time for the acquisition, sale or exploitation of such real estate), if the buyer, together with its affiliates, acquires or extends an interest of one third or more in such company.
-The default Dutch real estate transfer tax rate is 10.4% (for 2023 and 2024, which was increased from 8% in 2022).
-A 2% (for 2023 and 2024) rate applies if it concerns owner occupied residential real estate (residential real estate acquired for other purposes is subject to the default rate).
+The default Dutch real estate transfer tax rate is 10.4%.
+A 2% rate applies if it concerns owner occupied residential real estate (residential real estate acquired for other purposes is subject to the default rate).
 First-time homebuyers can benefit from a full exemption under certain conditions.
 The Netherlands does not levy stamp duty or similar taxes of a documentary nature.

 -